colshacol/mems/README.md

   const b = makeDoubleArray(1, 2);
   const c = makeDoubleArray(1, 2);

-  // NOTE: Without memoisation, each of the returned values
+  // NOTE: Without memoization, each of the returned values
   // would be an entirely new array, so the following strict
   // eqality checks would all evaluate to false. console.log(a === b, b === c, a === c);